 Give the gift of gratitude

-Gather and share highlights from 2021
+Gather and share highlights from the past 12 months

 You’ll want everybody to end the year in a positive mindset.
 Given that we trust the word of our peers more than that of the organization, tapping into your employees for positive feedback is a sure win for this one.
 While this year had some definite lows, it may be worth sharing some memories of your culture’s positive moments and why the organization is a great one to work for.

-Whether it was a team working closely together from their individual homes, the running commentaries on 2021’s most popular Netflix shows, a reawakened love of baking – ask your staff to share their favorite moment or highlight of the year.
+Whether it was a team working closely together from their individual homes, the running commentaries on the year’s most popular Netflix shows, a reawakened love of baking – ask your staff to share their favorite moment or highlight of the year.
 Keep it light-hearted and fun, encouraging staff to share the funny and informal alongside the business-related bits.

 Boost engagement with a festive competition

 When attention and productivity are in danger of waning, why not increase the fun factor through your intranet software with a festive competition?
-There are so many weird and wonderful options, from cupcake decorating competitions, to guessing the missing word from the Christmas lyrics, or even TikTok style dance routines.
+There are so many weird and wonderful options, from cupcake decorating competitions, to guessing the missing word from the holiday song lyrics, or even TikTok style dance routines.
 And if you have some necessary evils to communicate over the festive period (who to contact for IT support when the entire support desk is on leave, for instance) this may be a way to get the message out with a more light-hearted approach.

 You could even consider a virtual treasure hunt, ‘hiding’ the answers within your intranet for staff to find with the help of some crafty questions.
 Or perhaps an advent calendar of clues (or answers) to incentivize everyone to seek out the information in return for a prize.